garronej/denoify_ci/README.md

 # Customization

-## Changing the directory structures
+## Changing the directory structure

 All your source files must remain inside the ``src`` dir, you can change how things are organized inside the source directory but don't forget to update your ``package.json`` ``main``, ``type`` and ``files`` fields and ``tsconfig.esm.json`` ``include`` field when appropriate.